OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 ---
 layout: doc
-id: NewOntologyRequest
+id: SOP
-title: New Ontology Request
+title: Standard Operating Procedures
 ---
+# Standard Operating Procedures

-# New Ontology Requests (NOR)
+## New Ontology Requests (NOR)

 1. When receiving a new ontology request (NOR) issue request, thank the submitter for their submission.
 1. The OBO dashboard curator adds the new submission to the NOR dashboard, which is deployed at https://obofoundry.github.io/obo-nor.github.io/